 You see, no matter how long a lifespan a manufacturer might claim their product to have, poor conditions, and a lack of attention from you, the user, will have a greater impact on how long it lasts, than anything else.

 Infrared heaters do not have any kind of moving parts, so they’ll require very little of you throughout their lifespan.
 Ceramic models, on the other hand, have a fan and other moving components which are prone to malfunctioning and need frequent checks from you.

 I know when you started reading this section, you probably thought I was only going to talk about how long the unit can last on its own, but it’s important to consider every other factor.

-If you strongly dislike having to constantly maintain your appliances, and know you’re likely to forget cleaning your internal components, go infrared.
+If you strongly dislike having to constantly maintain your appliances and know you’re likely to forget to clean your internal components, go infrared.
 In most cases, all these heaters will require of you, will be a timely payment of your utilities to keep running.

 At this point, it would seem like infrared heaters will be the clear winners of this comparison.
 But let’s not get ahead of ourselves, ceramic models still have some fight in them.